-According to Swiss criminal legislation's principles, as a general rule, punishment is measured according to the degree of fault of the perpetrator.
+According to Swiss criminal legislation principles, as a general rule, punishment is measured according to the degree of fault of the perpetrator.
 The court, in this context, takes into account the individual circumstances and the effect of punishment on the defendant's life.
 Penalties and fines in taxation cases are calculated according to the personal and economic circumstances of the offender at the time of the judgment; in particular by the income and wealth, living expenses, any possible family and support obligations and the subsistence level.
 Similar criteria are applied for fines imposed on entities.
+The penalties for income taxes (federal level) are structured as follows:

-According to legislation, fines for the breach of procedural obligations may amount to up to 1,000 Swiss francs in severe cases or in relapse cases to up to 10,000 Swiss francs (DBG 174 II, StHG 55).

-In cases of tax evasion, the fine is, in principle, equal to the amount of tax evaded.
-It can be reduced to a third in cases of a minor degree of fault (mostly negligence) and increased to up to three times the amount of tax for serious cases of fault (DBG 175 II, StHG 56 I).
-Criminal prosecution may be waived if the taxpayer undertakes a spontaneous voluntary disclosure (individuals and entities, with further requirements, see DBG 175 III, StHG 56 Ibis and DBG 181a, StHG 57b).

-Tax fraud in income, profits, wealth and capital tax matters may be punished with imprisonment for up to three years or with a fine.
-A conditional imprisonment may, as of 1 January 2017, be combined with a fine of up to 10,000 Swiss francs (DBG 186 I, StHG 59 I).
-Tax fraud in federal tax matters ('Abgabebetrug', eg, VAT, withholding taxes and stamp duties) under the Criminal Code for Administrative Matters (VStR) is generally sanctioned with imprisonment for up to one year or fines up to 30,000 Swiss francs (VStR 14 II), with aggravation to imprisonment for up to five years combined with a fine, or a fine only (VStR 14 IV).
+- According to legislation, fines for the breach of procedural obligations may amount to up to 1,000 Swiss francs in severe cases or in relapse cases up to 10,000 Swiss francs. - In cases of tax evasion, the fine is, in principle, equal to the amount of tax evaded.
+It can be reduced to a third in case of a minor degree of fault and increased to up to three times the amount of tax for serious cases of fault.
+Criminal prosecution may be waived if the taxpayer undertakes a spontaneous voluntary disclosure.
+The scope for voluntary disclosure has narrowed, particularly for individuals, since the introduction of the automatic exchange of information. - Tax fraud in income, corporate income, wealth and capital tax matters may be punished with imprisonment for up to three years or with a fine.
+Conditional imprisonment may be combined with a fine of up to 10,000 Swiss francs.
+Tax fraud under the Federal Criminal Code for Administrative Matters (VStrR) is generally sanctioned with imprisonment for up to one year or fines up to 30,000 Swiss francs, with aggravation to imprisonment for up to five years combined with a fine, or a fine only.